tabreturn/pyde.org/README.md

 * *Topics/File IO/LoadFile2* (can't import from module collections)
 * *Topics/Pattern* (directory structure incompatible)
 * *Topics/Pulses* (directory structure incompatible)
+* Refer to the [checklist](checklist.txt) for other problematic files

 **Just because the transcribing process runs, and the website builds, doesn't mean all of the sketches will work**.
 This is still, very much, a work in progress.
 Some sketches will require manual intervention / some rewriting.
 I plan to work through the [checklist](checklist.txt) whenever I get the time.
+I've used regex/`replace()` as workarounds for what pyp5js can't handle right now, which might result in odd behavior (for example, if the generate script detects keywords in your sketch comments).
+You can check the contents of the *examples/_temp* directory to examine what might cause some sketch to fail.

 ## Todo